 “Our study in PNAS showed we can prevent a PTSD-like syndrome in mice,” said Lowry, who has been studying Mycobacterium vaccae’s impact on the brain for 16 years.

-The bacterium was first discovered on the shores of Lake Kyoga in Uganda in the 1990s by immunologists John Stanford and Graham Rook after recognizing that people who lived in the area responded better to certain tuberculosis vaccines.
+The bacterium was first discovered on the shores of Lake Kyoga in Uganda in the 1970s by immunologist John Stanford after recognizing that people who lived in the area responded better to certain leprosy vaccines.
 They later realized that the bacterium found in the lakeshore soil had immune-modulating properties that were enhancing the vaccine’s efficacy.

 In 2004, studies in lung cancer patients showed that while the bacterium didn’t prolong life, it did improve emotional health.